-Incomplete Grades
+7.3 Incomplete Grades

-All assignments must be submitted by their due dates.
-Late assignments will not be accepted.
+Assignments that are graded must be submitted by their due dates.
+Late assignments will not be accepted and will be given a grade of zero.
 Failure to take an exam counts as a zero grade on that exam.
-The only exceptions to these two rules are in the case that you have a legitimate medical or personal emergency that prevents your timely completion of homework or sitting for an exam and have notified me in a timely manner about this emergency.
-I will schedule a make-up exam or allow a homework extension only in that case.
-I do not give incomplete (IN) grades except to those students who were unable to complete the work because of legitimate, documented medical or personal problems, and this is entirely at my discretion.
+The only exceptions to these two rules are in the case that you have a legitimate, documented medical or personal emergency that prevents your timely completion of homework or sitting for an exam and have notified me in a timely manner about this emergency.
+I will schedule a make-up exam or grant a homework deadline extension only in that case.
+I do not give incomplete (IN) grades except to those students who were making progress through most of the semester and submitting assignments on time and who were unable to complete some work because of legitimate, documented medical or personal problems, and this is entirely at my discretion.

-Class Calendar
+8 Class Calendar and Important Dates